OliverMKing/OliverMKing/README.md

 ## Hello World! :wave:
 I'm Oliver, a Computer Science student at UNC Charlotte.
-I love to learn technologies through building projects.
-My goal is to learn something new every day.
+I love to learn new technologies through building projects.
 Scroll down to see some of my favorite projects.

-### Learning :computer:
+### Currently Learning :computer:
 - Scala
 - Functional Programming